Finder makes money from featured partners, but editorial opinions are our own. Advertiser disclosure

 If you see colorful charts with a range of prices, you're probably in the spot market.

 The spot market is where buyers and sellers come together to place bids for BNB on the open market.
-It's usually the cheapest way to buy Binance Coin because it lets traders set their own price.
+It's usually the cheapest way to buy Binance Coin because it lets traders set their own prices.

 You'll find the spot market under a "Trade" or "Spot" heading on the site or app menu of the platform you've chosen to use.